purpleidea/flabbergast/flabbergast-manual.md

 The language is meant for creating configurations.
 What, precisely, is a configuration?
 Or, more specifically, how is it different from regular code?

 Certainly, Flabbergast is a bad choice for writing a GUI application, or a data processing pipeline.
 It's almost useful to think of Flabbergast as something like a compiler: it takes highly structured data and outputs very simple data.
 Effectively, it is meant to render data.
-What the language is attempting to do is make it easy to compress the duplication in a very ad-hoc way, as a macro system does.
+What the language is attempting to do is compress the duplication in a very ad-hoc way, as a macro system does.
 Real compilers for real languages are large, complicated, and, hopefully, well-designed.
 Flabbergast aims to help you put together a very simple language with almost no effort, but, unlike most macro systems, it's going to have rather sophisticated descriptions of data.
 As such, it's not going to do everything right; it's going to rely on the user to put in moderately sane input and that the downstream consumer will validate the input.

 In most languages, afterthoughts are not appreciated.
 However, most configurations are nothing but afterthoughts and exceptions.
 “I want the test version of the webserver to be the same as the production except for the database connection.”
 “I want the videos SMB share to be the same as the documents SMB share with a few extra users.”
 Flabbergast is built to service “except”, “and”, and “but”.
 Everything is malleable and done in such a way that it can be changed even if the base version didn't anticipate that change.
 There's no concept of Java's `final`, or C++'s `const`.